tinyx3k/ransomware.live/docs/README.md

-## 📈 Ransomware.live Statistics
+## 📈 Ransomware.live
 _december 19th, 2022_

+---

+> Ransomware is a type of malware used by cybercriminals to encrypt the victim's files and make them inaccessible unless they pay the ransom.
+Today cybercriminals are more sophisticated, and they not only encrypt the victim's files also they leaking their data to the Darknet unless they will pay the ransom.

+_ `Ransomware.live` is collecting, indexing, and centralizing ransomware information from most ransomware groups and their victims.
+The information posted on this website is dynamically updated in near real-time _

 🔎 Currently tracking `131` groups across `241` relays & mirrors - _`65` currently online_ 🟢

 Check recent ransomware posts [`here`](recentposts.md)

+### Some figues

 ⏰ There have been `13` posts within the `last 24 hours`

 🕓 There have been `247` posts within the `month of december`

-📅 There have been `872` posts within the `last 90 days`
+📅 There have been `871` posts within the `last 90 days`

 🏚 There have been `3350` posts since the `1st January 2022`

-📸 There are `112` ransomware group host screenshots
+📸 There are `113` ransomware group host screenshots

-📝 There are `89` ransomware notes
+📝 There are `118` ransomware notes

 🚀 There have been `2252` posts `last year`